raphaelbauer/ismyinternetbroken/README.md

 - Your wifi (by pinging 192.168.1.1)
 - Or your ISP (by pinging  192.168.1.1 AND www.google.com)

-A little system tray icon keeps you updated.

 What does the icon mean?
 ------------------------